meji92/PLCino/README.md

 - Contacts:

-    - def contact(input, var):
+    - def contact(input, var, imtc):

       --| |--

-      Function contact where var is the variable that activate the contact (input, mark, timer, counter)
+      Function contact where var is the number of the imput, mark, timer or counter that activate the contact. imtc sets the tipe of var value: i(input), m(mark), t(timer), c(counter)

-    - def contactNot(input, var):
+    - def contactNot(input, var, imtc):

       --|/|--